PM vows to take Pakistan amongst top developed countries

 proved against him.

-He said he and his party would come out clean from all
+He said he and his party would come out clean from all this mess, that

-He mentioned the earlier two phases of the sit-ins that only created
+He mentioned the earlier two phases of the sit-ins that

-hurdles in Pakistan’s march towards progress and prosperity.
+only created hurdles in Pakistan’s march towards progress and

 The prime minister rejected the ongoing campaign against